 Regular banana pudding falls a bit flat for me.
 The secret?
 Roasted banana pudding!

-Roasting the bananas brings out their sweetness, and then you can blend the roasted puree right into the pudding as well as in layering sliced fresh banana.
+Roasting the bananas brings out their sweetness, and then you can blend the roasted puree right into the pudding as well as layering sliced fresh banana into the mix.

-The dulce de leche is a nice touch, too, bringing a bit deeper flavor and caramel notes to what can often be a somewhat too sweet and often bland dessert.
+The dulce de leche is a nice touch, too, bringing a bit deeper flavor and caramel notes to what can often be a somewhat too sweet and often bland, not-banana-y-enough dessert.
 Sorry, fellow Southerners.

 Baking for Friends